What's new in UMH

 Improvements

-• Delete dialogs for instances, data flows, and data models now use the same dialog shell as the rest of the app.
-Escape and outside clicks are blocked while a deletion is running, the title updates to reflect progress, and a “Continue” button appears when the operation completes
+- Delete dialogs for instances, data flows, and data models now use the same dialog shell as the rest of the app.
+Escape and outside clicks are blocked while a deletion is running, the title updates to reflect progress, and a "Continue" button appears when the operation completes.

-• The sidebar now groups Bridges, Stream Processors, and Standalone Flows under a single collapsible "Data Flows" section.
+- The sidebar now groups Bridges, Stream Processors, and Standalone Flows under a single collapsible "Data Flows" section.
 Jumping between data flow types takes one click from anywhere in the app, and the section remembers whether you left it open or collapsed.

 Fixes

-• Previously, error messages, identifiers, and URLs without spaces could overflow the alert box and appear cut off.
+- Previously, error messages, identifiers, and URLs without spaces could overflow the alert box and appear cut off.
 Alert text now wraps at any character boundary, keeping the full message visible.

-• Cleaned up the version update tooltip in the instances table: removed the low-contrast divider and washed-out text on the dark tooltip background, evened out the spacing, and clarified the call-to-action so it's clear the badge itself is what you click to open the update instructions. - Update instructions dialog now uses the standard dialog look and feel (matching other dialogs in the app), with a "View changelog" action in the footer instead of a buried link in the description.
+- Cleaned up the version update tooltip in the instances table: removed the low-contrast divider and washed-out text on the dark tooltip background, evened out the spacing, and clarified the call-to-action so it's clear the badge itself is what you click to open the update instructions.

-• Disabled buttons now show a not-allowed cursor instead of the default arrow cursor, and loading buttons show a busy cursor.
-Previously, pointer-events-none on disabled buttons suppressed all pointer events, so the cursor never changed.
+- Disabled buttons now show a not-allowed cursor instead of the default arrow cursor, and loading buttons show a busy cursor.
+Previously,

 Improvements